 Many variables impact the schedule of the LID process.
 Each LID is unique and it is not unusual for the construction phase to begin a year or more after submittal of a signed petition.
 We appreciate your patience in working with us through the process.

-If you wish to begin the petition process of an LID improvement, or if you have any questions regarding the process or procedures, please contact Ken Kent at email@example.com or 503-742-4673.
+If you would like to begin the petition process for an LID improvement, or if you have questions about the process or procedures, please contact Ken Kent at email@example.com or 503-742-4673.